HTML24/HTML5-template/README.md

 If you need to use a special font for your project, then use the css-way with font-face.
 To generate the correct css-syntax and get the correct file formats for the font-face, use a font-face generator.
 Use the [FontSquirrel generator](http://www.fontsquirrel.com/fontface/generator) for this.
 If fontsquirrel doesn't work, then use either [Code and More](http://fontface.codeandmore.com/index.php) or [Font2Web](http://www.font2web.com/).

+When you use one of the above font-face generators, then there is one thing you need to be aware of.
+If you just copy/paste the code from the generator, then you might experience a jagged looking font.
+This happens because Chrome loads the svg-font, which is the last in the list, and this format isn't as sharp and crisp as some of the others.
+Therefore this needs to be loaded right after the `.eot` fonts.
+So the `@font-face` should be changed from this:

+	@font-face {
+		font-family: 'font-name';
+		src: url('../fonts/font-name.eot');
+		src: url('../fonts/font-name.eot?#iefix') format('eot'),
+			 url('../fonts/font-name.woff') format('woff'),
+			 url('../fonts/font-name.ttf') format('truetype'),
+			 url('../fonts/font-name.svg') format('svg');
+		font-weight: normal;
+		font-style: normal;
+	}

+To this:

+	@font-face {
+		font-family: 'font-name';
+		src: url('../fonts/font-name.eot');
+		src: url('../fonts/font-name.eot?#iefix') format('eot'),
+			 url('../fonts/font-name.svg') format('svg'),
+			 url('../fonts/font-name.woff') format('woff'),
+			 url('../fonts/font-name.ttf') format('truetype');
+		font-weight: normal;
+		font-style: normal;
+	}

 ### CSS3